procore/documentation/additional_resources/faq.md

 **My access token isn’t working.
 Why not?**

 Please ensure that you are passing in your access token under the “Authorization” header in the format `"Bearer <token>"`.
-If it has been at least two hours since you received your access token, make sure you have refreshed your token before passing it in.
+If it has been at least 15 minutes since you received your access token, make sure you have refreshed your token before passing it in.
 If you have followed the previous instructions and are still having issues authenticating, please contact us at <apisupport@procore.com> and we will be happy to help.

 **My refresh token is not working, or it says it is invalid.
 Why is that?**